joakin/joakin.github.com/_posts/2011-12-07-from-posterous-to-wordpress.md

 Moving out of posterous was a no-brainer, specially since they changed into posterous spaces.
 Everything became so social, with facebook/google+/tumblr smell that it no longer is a blogging platform I can consider using.

-It still has its uses, and of course its public, but it’s just not for me.
+It still has its uses, and of course its public, but it's just not for me.

 ### Bad things about posterous ###

 It is slow.
 Or at least I perceive it as slow.

 Management is horrible.
 Blogs management is horrible.
-The whole backend it’s an ajax application that is really bloated.
-It’s the page that most times has crashed google chrome for me.
+The whole backend it's an ajax application that is really bloated.
+It's the page that most times has crashed google chrome for me.

 It has poor customization.
 The job with the themes is very good (but the editor makes you want to kill yourself slowly and painfully) but you cannot use javascript on them.
-It’s understandable because of the security risks, but if you need to touch stuff then you can’t.
+It's understandable because of the security risks, but if you need to touch stuff then you can't.
 It also lacks plugins, so you get the standard blog format without the ability to customize it with plugins and addons.
 If you want a half serious writing platform, you need something more customizable.

 Added stuff on the blog theme.
-Since it is a hosted solution, they promote the usage of their application by putting some things into your page, even if you don’t want to, like the navigation bar or the bottom-of-the-page bar.
+Since it is a hosted solution, they promote the usage of their application by putting some things into your page, even if you don't want to, like the navigation bar or the bottom-of-the-page bar.

 ### Good things about posterous ###